 - If you’re camping and snowshoeing, you should only camp or build fires in designated areas.

-- Never count on a fire for warmth.
+- Never count on fire for warmth.
 Learn how to build an emergency shelter that will keep you warm.

 - If you’re new to snowshoeing, make your initial trips short on familiar trails and preferably with an experienced snowshoer.